byui-cse/itm300-course/source/course/syllabus.md

 ## Changes to Schedule and Assignments

 Schedules, assignments, and policies are subject to change.
 You will be notified of any changes on I-learn.

+## Generative AI Policy

+The "Generative AI Usage Policy" for the Computer Science and Engineering (CSE) Department provides guidelines for the ethical and practical use of generative AI in education and software development.
+It encourages students to utilize AI tools for enhancing learning, creativity, and productivity while requiring them to disclose AI assistance in their work.
+This policy aims to integrate generative AI into the curriculum, fostering a balanced and innovative learning environment.
+The [CSE Generative AI Policy](https://byui-cse.github.io/department/student-resources/generative-ai/generative-ai-policy.html) can be found here.